bridgecrew-perf6/Terraform_EKS_Deploy/README.md

 ### Clean Up
-Ensure to delete resources not need after this exercise to prevent uncurring charging on your account.
+Ensure to delete resources not needed after this exercise to prevent incurring charging on your account.
 Run `terraform destroy` to destroy all resources altogether or Run `terraform destroy -target <resource to destroy>` where `<resource to destroy>` is a specific resource you intended to destroy while keeping the others.